TheButlah/slimevr_pcb/hardware/ferrous_slime/README.md

 The IMU is still a breakout board to better allow the community to experiment with different IMU options.

-**NOTE: This board is not yet finished, and has not been tested.** You may use it as a reference or starting point, but please don't expect it to work yet ;)

 ## Renders
 ![Front](renders/front.png)
 ![Back](renders/back.png)